dgasmith/opt_einsum/README.md

   (864,  [(1, 2)], [set(['a', 'c', 'b']), set(['a', 'c', 'd'])  ])]
 ```
 We have now run through the three possible combinations, computed the cost of the contraction up to this point, and appended the resulting indices from the contraction to the list.
-The cost requires the size of each index, but sizes are not shown here.
-As all contractions only have two remaning input sets the only possible contraction is (0, 1).
+As all contractions only have two remaining input sets the only possible contraction is (0, 1):
 ```python
 iteration 2:
 [ (28512, [(0, 1), (0, 1)], [set(['b', 'd'])  ]),